LauGM/object-recognition/README.md

 # image-recognition-app
 ## First of all, thanks Uma-Victor for your contribution to the community.
-I`ve made some changes on the original project, based on some points that were not working for me and added a bit of Bootstrap.
+I`ve made some changes on the original project, based on some points.
+For example now you can choose any photo and insert that into the input, so you can play with different kinds of objects and I also added a bit of Bootstrap.

+## Perhaps you need to install Allow CORS navigator extension

 ## Project setup
 ```